LazyDrag: Enabling Stable Drag-Based Editing on Multi-Modal Diffusion Transformers via Explicit Correspondence: Experiments

 \subsection{Setup}

-\paragraph{Baselines.} We compare against eight prior arts: DragDiffusion~\citep{shi2024dragdiffusion}, DragNoise~\citep{liu2024drag}, FreeDrag~\citep{ling2024freedrag}, DiffEditor~\citep{mou2024diffeditor}, GoodDrag~\citep{zhanggooddrag}, DragText~\citep{choi2025dragtext}\footnote{Since DragText is a plug-and-play method, we evaluate it in conjunction with best-performing GoodDrag.}, FastDrag~\citep{zhao2024fastdrag}, and Inpaint4Drag~\citep{lu2025inpaint4drag}.
-Others are excluded due to incompatible settings or unusable official implementations. \paragraph{Implementation details.} Unless otherwise noted, all baselines are run with their official implementations and default hyperparameters.
+\paragraph{Baselines.} We compare against eight baselines: DragDiffusion~\citep{shi2024dragdiffusion}, DragNoise~\citep{liu2024drag}, FreeDrag~\citep{ling2024freedrag}, DiffEditor~\citep{mou2024diffeditor}, GoodDrag~\citep{zhanggooddrag}, DragText~\citep{choi2025dragtext}\footnote{Since DragText is a plug-and-play method, we evaluate it in conjunction with best-performing GoodDrag.}, FastDrag~\citep{zhao2024fastdrag}, and Inpaint4Drag~\citep{lu2025inpaint4drag}.
+Notably, all baselines are U-Net–based, whereas ours is the first MM-DiT-based method. \paragraph{Implementation details.} Unless otherwise noted, all baselines are run with their official implementations and default hyperparameters.
 For Inpaint4Drag~\citep{lu2025inpaint4drag}, we adopt the refined masks and point pairs provided by the authors at inference, and replace distilled models with original models.
 Our method is built on FLUX.1 Krea-dev~\citep{fluxkrea2025}, adopting the inversion method of UniEdit-Flow~\citep{jiao2025uniedit} while replacing the editing strategy with our approach.
+Following CharaConsist~\citep{wang2025characonsist}, we activate ID Pres. and Attn Refine (Sec.~\ref{sec:identity_preservation}) for the first 40 denoising steps, referring to the last activate timestep as the \textbf{activation timestep}.
 For a fair comparison, the number of denoising steps is fixed to 50 for all methods.
-Following CharaConsist, we activate ID Pres. and Attn Refine (Sec.~\ref{sec:identity_preservation}) for the first 40 denoising steps, referring to the last activate timestep as the activation timestep.
-Additional details are in Appendix~\ref{sec:inference_settings}. \paragraph{Benchmark and evaluation protocol.} We evaluate on DragBench~\citep{shi2024dragdiffusion}, which contains 205 images with 349 handle and target point pairs.
+More details are in Appendix~\ref{sec:inference_settings}. \paragraph{Benchmark and evaluation protocol.} We evaluate on DragBench~\citep{shi2024dragdiffusion}, which contains 205 images with 349 handle and target point pairs.
 Our primary accuracy metric is \textbf{MD} (mean distance)~\citep{pan2023drag}.
 Although IF (image fidelity)~\citep{kawar2023imagic}, typically computed with LPIPS~\citep{zhang2018unreasonable}, is widely used, we \emph{do not} report IF.
 Previous work~\citep{choi2025dragtext,lu2024regiondrag} shows that successful drag edits necessarily change the image, often increasing LPIPS, whereas an unchanged image trivially attains the best score.
 Hence, IF can be misleading for drag editing.
 To obtain a complementary, perceptually grounded view, we adopt the VIEScore~\citep{ku2024viescore} metrics from GEdit-Bench~\citep{liu2025step1x}: \textbf{SC} (Semantic Consistency): whether the intended edit has been achieved. \textbf{PQ} (Perceptual Quality): the naturalness of the result and absence of artifacts. \textbf{O} (Overall): the overall performance defined in~\citet{liu2025step1x}.
 In our setting, the ``intended edit'' is specified by the dragging instruction rather than a natural-language instruction, but the scoring criteria remain unchanged.
 Each score ranges from 0 to 10 (higher is better) and is produced by the state-of-the-art MLLM evaluator, GPT-4o\footnote{API access as of August 2025}~\citep{hurst2024gpt}.
 To mitigate stochasticity in evaluation, we run every evaluation metrics three times and report both the mean and standard deviation.
 We additionally report a binary \textbf{TTO-Req} (Test-Time Optimization Required) flag indicating whether a method requires per-edit test-time optimization (\textit{e.g.}, LoRA fine-tuning or multi-step latent optimization) during inference.
 More evaluation details are in Appendix~\ref{sec:evaluation_details}.